2ND_QUARTER_MARCIANO_EALS_HUMSS/ABM11

 C) Life requires nonliving materials

-D) Life comes from space
+D) Life arises only from life

 • 30.
 The theory of biogenesis rejects